junwoo77lee/Project_US_UFO_Sightings/README.md

-# us_ufo_sightings
+# EDA for US UFO-Sightings dataset, visualization, and web-page creation

-* Bootstrap HTML/CSS
+* Bootstrap4 (HTML5/CSS3)
-* Javascript and d3.js for DOM
+* Javascript and d3.js for DOM control
-* plotly.js for drawing a map plot
+* Plotly.js for visualization